tcassar/settle/write_up/Analysis + Design.md

 **Augmenting the flow**
 The act of pushing as much flow as possible along an augmenting path.
 The amount of flow pushed down the path is equal to the bottleneck value of the path.
-The bottleneck value is given by the edge with smallest amount of unused capacity
+The bottleneck value is given by the edge with the smallest amount of unused capacity

 ![[images/augmenting flow example.png|600]]